suyinwb/World_Weather_Analysis/README.md

 * Method: Create a Pandas DataFrame with 2000 or more of the world's unique cities and their weather data in real time.
 This process will entail collecting, analyzing, and visualizing the data.

-The analysis of the data will be split into three main parts, or stages.

-Collect the Data

-Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
-Use the citipy module to list the nearest city to the latitudes and longitudes.
-Use the OpenWeatherMap API to request the current weather data from each unique city in your list.
-Parse the JSON data from the API request.
-Collect the following data from the JSON file and add it to a DataFrame:
-City, country, and date
-Latitude and longitude
-Maximum temperature
-Humidity
-Cloudiness
-Wind speed
-Exploratory Analysis with Visualization

-Create scatter plots of the weather data for the following comparisons:
-Latitude versus temperature
-Latitude versus humidity
-Latitude versus cloudiness
-Latitude versus wind speed
-Determine the correlations for the following weather data:
-Latitude and temperature
-Latitude and humidity
-Latitude and cloudiness
-Latitude and wind speed
-Create a series of heatmaps using the Google Maps and Places API that showcases the following:
-Latitude and temperature
-Latitude and humidity
-Latitude and cloudiness
-Latitude and wind speed
-Visualize Travel Data

-Create a heatmap with pop-up markers that can display information on specific cities based on a customer's travel preferences.
-Complete these steps:

-Filter the Pandas DataFrame based on user inputs for a minimum and maximum temperature.
-Create a heatmap for the new DataFrame.
-Find a hotel from the cities' coordinates using Google's Maps and Places API, and Search Nearby feature.
-Store the name of the first hotel in the DataFrame.
-Add pop-up markers to the heatmap that display information about the city, current maximum temperature, and a hotel in the city.

 ## Background